drcarenhan/drcarenhan.github.io/index.md

 ### News (recent outstanding news)
+*   Our paper is accepted at CIKM 2023 (Aug.
+2023)
-*   We organise a Workshop [DocIU](https://doc-iu.github.io/) at CIKM 2023 (Top-tier Information Retreival Conference) - Supported by Google and Microsoft
+*   We organise a Workshop [DocIU](https://doc-iu.github.io/) at CIKM 2023 - Supported by Google and Microsoft
 *   Our paper is accepted at ECMLPKDD 2023 (Jun.2023)
 *   Our paper is accepted at InterSpeech 2023 (May.2023)
 *   Our paper is accepted at SIGIR 2023 (April.2023)